We are reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 When drying, airflow is critical.
 Make sure that your chili peppers are spread out evenly and are not overlapping one another.
 If you chose to string them up, you should ensure that there is some space between each chili pod.

 Proper spacing will allow the sun’s rays to toast your chilies evenly.
-If you are worried about insects, it is okay to cover the chilies with a cheesecloth from Amazon.

 How long until they’re dry?